hhy-joseph/Pandasai_Llama2/README.md

 # Pandasai_Llama2
-Quantization LLM with LLM to analysis CSV data
+Quantization LLM with LLM to analysis CSV data.
+This is completly local deployed model to prevent data lakage issue.

 This is a exmpale usage of Quantizatied LLM with CSV agent implementation to perform data analysis in natural lanaguage.